oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 This blog post is a bit ad-hoc in its ordering and content because of its origin as a talk.
 I trust the reader will forgive me.

+The video is below, you can watch the talk, or read the post or both.
+They are basically the same content, some questions I got at the end are answered in the post at the appropriate places.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/W6MagCe2XZI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>